Germanicus: Illness and death

 In the midst of this feud, Germanicus became ill and despite the fact Piso had removed himself to the port of Seleucia, he was convinced that Piso was somehow poisoning him.
 Tacitus reports that there were signs of black magic in Piso's house with hidden body-parts and Germanicus's name inscribed on lead tablets.
 Germanicus sent Piso a letter formally renouncing their friendship (amicitia).
 Germanicus died soon after on 10 October of that year.
 His death aroused much speculation, with several sources blaming Piso, acting under orders from Emperor Tiberius.
 This was never proven, and Piso killed himself while facing trial.
-Tacitus says Tiberius was involved in a conspiracy against Germanicus, and Tiberius's jealousy and fear of his nephew's popularity and increasing power was the true motive.

 The death of Germanicus in dubious circumstances greatly affected Tiberius's popularity in Rome, leading to the creation of a climate of fear in Rome itself.
-Also suspected of connivance in his death was Tiberius's chief advisor, Sejanus, who would, in the 20s, create an atmosphere of fear in Roman noble and administrative circles by the use of treason trials and the role of delatores, or informers.
+Also suspected of connivance in his death was Tiberius's chief advisor, Sejanus, who would, in the AD 20s, create an atmosphere of fear in Roman noble and administrative circles by the use of treason trials and the role of delatores, or informers.